 Our server architecture is built with scalability in mind so that your shop handles even the largest traffic spikes just as smoothly as it does during low-traffic periods.
 We use Docker containers for this — you can read more about this here: Docker Hosting for WordPress: What It Is, How It Works, And Why It Makes Sense

 It works like this: instances of WordPress run in their own separate containers and when the platform anticipates a surge in traffic it instantly spins up additional containers share the load.
 Once the spike is over the extra containers are removed.
 Also, WooCommerce hosting should be complemented by a set of caching rules so that much of the traffic can be handled before it even hits the server.
-We use Cloudflare for this (learn more about it here) and bundle a number of tools and services in our WordPress hosting plans.
+We use Cloudflare for this (learn more about it here) and bundle several tools and services in our WordPress hosting plans.

-This approach is much more effective than traditional set ups.
+This approach is much more effective than traditional setups.
 If you’re running WooCommerce on shared hosting 99 times out of 100 your website will grind to a halt or crash if there is a significant spike in traffic.
-A VPS will be able to handle a bigger load but doesn’t scale unless you have a complex (and expensive) set up.
+A VPS will be able to handle a bigger load but doesn’t scale unless you have a complex (and expensive) setup.

-In this article, we talked about how to load test your store using Supervisor.com and why that’s important.
+This article talked about how to load test your store using Supervisor.com and why that’s important.
 We also covered what you need to know and what needs to be done so that your website can handle the Black Friday rush.

-Finally, we shared how we can help your website handle the shopping frenzy that’s coming in a couple weeks.
+Finally, we shared how we can help your website handle the shopping frenzy that’s coming in a couple of weeks.